-The decision on whether or not to use string dampeners on tennis strings is extremely subjective.
-For some players, playing without one can affect their on-court performance; out of curiosity others may have tried but did not feel any obvious improvement in their game; while the rest may not have even seen one before.
-To help you make an educated decision if the use of string dampeners is for you, this article walks you through the basics.
+The decision on whether to use string dampeners on tennis strings is subjective.
+For some players, playing without one can affect their on-court performance.
+Out of curiosity, others may have tried but did not feel any obvious improvement in their game.
+In contrast, the rest may not have even seen one before.

 What is a String Dampener?

 String dampeners are also referred to as tennis racket vibration dampener.
 They are a small device that dampens or reduces string vibration caused by hitting the ball.
 They are manufactured from some kind of rubber material and commonly come at a low cost.
 They can sport a wide variety of brand logos and designs.

 Dampeners come in two different types.
 Buttons and worms.
 Buttons are the more common option of the two.
 They are easy to install and have a simple design.
 Worm dampeners come in several shapes and sizes and are woven between main strings.